Thomvis/thomvis.github.io/_posts/2016-11-28-my-first-rx.md

 In the example above, an Observable containing integers is _mapped_ to an Observable with booleans.
 True is emitted for each even number and false otherwise.

-For the finale of this post, we will look at how perform any number of network requests (two in this case) and create a single Observable containing their responses.
+For the finale of this post, we will look at how to perform any number of network requests (two in this case) and create a single Observable containing their responses.

 ```swift
 let urls = ["http://www.thomvis.nl", "http://www.thomasvisser.me"]